What Is Usability?

 How to Conduct Usability Testing

-Usability tests are typically conducted with small groups of people who carry out specific tasks with a given prototype, providing testers with valuable insight into potential usability problems customers may have when trying to use a product or service offered by a company.
+Usability tests are typically conducted with small groups of people who carry out specific tasks with a given prototype.
+These tests provide testers with valuable insight into potential usability problems customers may have when using a company's product or service.

 What Is Not Considered Usability Testing